awasira/emacs-evernote-mode/doc/readme_en.txt

 When you save the Evernote note in XHTML mode, the content of the buffer will be saved as the content of the note.
 Therefore if the contents of the buffer is not valid ENML, you cannot save the contents because of the error.

 And when you read a Evernote note by using XHTML mode, the buffer is read-only as the initial state.
 If the variable evernote-enml-formatter-command is set, the content of the buffer is formatted.
-(See [Install and Settings] for details of setting evernote-enml-formatter-command) If you toggle the read-only status and change it to read-write, unformatted XHTML is displayed in the buffer.
+(See [Install and Settings] (sec-7) for details of setting evernote-enml-formatter-command) If you toggle the read-only status and change it to read-write, unformatted XHTML is displayed in the buffer.
 The buffer will display the formatted text if you change the state to read-only again.

-3.1.1 An example of XHTML mode editing:
+3.1.1 QUOTE An example of XHTML mode editing:
 ----------------------------------------------

    Emacs Buffer